Advantageous: Soundtrack

-Timo Chen is the composer of the soundtrack.
-He is a pianist, virtuoso guitarist, versatile composer, arranger songwriter, and music producer.
-Chen studied at the USC Community School of Performing Arts and the Oberlin Conservatory of Music.
-The lead, Jacqueline Kim, is a pianist, so Phang wanted to incorporate the piano in most of the soundtrack so Kim could play in the film.
-Phang intentionally chose most of the songs for being about Jesus Christ to focus on the theme of patriarchy and following the leadership of men in the world.
-Phang started brainstorming ideas for sound, with Timo Chen during pre-production.
-Phang was looking for sounds that are organic and technological at the same time.
-Chen used a variety of different mechanisms to achieve Phang's sound goals, including a toothbrush, vibrator, and a professional violinist.
-Phang also worked with sound designer Tyler Straub to create sounds that could be familiar to the audience, like Apple products.

 Release

 The film premiered at the Sundance Film Festival on January 26, 2015.
 The film was released exclusively on Netflix on June 23, 2015.

 Reception

 Metacritic rated it 59/100 based on nine reviews.
 Dennis Harvey of Variety called it a "thinking person's sci-fi tale" whose methodical pacing eventually slows down to a near-crawl.
 Leslie Felperin wrote, "Perhaps the perfect film for geeky women's studies majors, this is bursting with interesting ideas and details but has some significant flaws".
 Manohla Dargis of The New York Times wrote, "It's a kick to see how effectively Ms. Phang has created the future on a shoestring even if she hasn't yet figured out how to turn all her smart ideas into a fully realized feature."
 G. Allen Johnson of the San Francisco Chronicle rated it 3/4 stars and wrote that "the last half hour is so irresistibly creepy that it's sure to invoke discussion after the screening".

 Alan Scherstuhl of The Village Voice wrote that the film "demands we consider just how much beauty-minded societies demand of women".
 Because of its unconventional structure, Scherstuhl says it is likely to alienate viewers who are looking for a traditional story.
 Kevin P. Sullivan of Entertainment Weekly rated it C and called it a "missed opportunity".
 Mike D'Angelo of The Dissolve rated it 3/5 stars and wrote that despite the feature film adaptation's filler, fans of intelligent science fiction may be interested.
 Diego Costa of Slant Magazine rated it 1.5/4 stars and wrote, "Advantageouss visual effects are sophisticated for a low-budget film, and the acting is pleasantly realistic, but filmmaker Jennifer Phang portrays this very near future like a universe of such quietness and sterility that it's difficult to care about its inhabitants."

-Advantageous creators Jennifer Phang and Jacqueline Kim won a Sundance Special Jury Award for Collaborative Vision, and the film was nominated for the John Cassavetes Award at the Film Independent Spirit Awards.
+Advantageous creators Jennifer Phang and Jacqueline Kim won a Sundance Special Jury Award for Collaborative Vision, and the film was nominated for the John Cassavetes Award at the 31st Independent Spirit Awards.